arman-anm/qr-code-component-main/README.md

 # As Salamu Alaikum! 👋

 This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+To view the live site [Click Here](https://arman-anm.github.io/qr-code-component-main/).

 ## Table of contents